CodeItQuick/CodeItQuick.github.io/_drafts/2026-05-30-Stop-Story-Splitting-By-Task-Decomposition.md

 B. (Workflow Path) Collect public data on all the restaurants in my area/Lightly review all restaurants and use (Business Rules) 1-5 score ratings
 C. (Interface) Deeply review (Data Subset) the top restaurants and use (Business Rules) category score ratings
 D. (Spike) Synthesize the Report: What is important to getting a high critic score?

-Epic: Authentication
-* Signup
-* Login
-* Verify Email
-* Identity Provider (Auth0, etc.)

-Epic: Authentication (User can login)
-* Spike: How are we going to integrate with the identity provider Auth0?
-* Implement the registration/login flow
-* Add authorization to the application
-* Add OAuth or something

 # Conclusion